 After the table is cleared, at least partially, our family gathers in the living room for family prayer time.
-We can manage three decades of a rosary, a litany of Saints, and maybe even a reading on a feast day or season.
-On any given evening, between my five kids, there is still rosary throwing, arguing, tears or a contest to see who can lead a decade the loudest, but, without hesitation, I would recommend starting a family tradition of a dedicated daily prayer time.
+We can manage three decades of a rosary, a litany of saints, and maybe even a short reading on a feast day or Sunday.
+On any given evening, between my five kids, there is still rosary throwing, arguing, tears, or a contest to see who can lead a decade the loudest, but, without hesitation, I would recommend starting a dedicated family prayer time.

 Growing up, the only time my family prayed together was at meal times.
-I viewed suspiciously friends whose family’s did “church things” on any other day besides Sunday.
-However, as my husband and I started our own family and considered what kind of Catholics we wanted our children to become, we quickly realized that instituting a set time every day to pray together would help our children learn their prayers and instill the importance of living our faith on a daily basis.
+I viewed with suspicion friends whose families did “church things” on any other day besides Sunday.
+However, as my husband and I started our own family and considered what kind of Catholics we wanted our children to become, we quickly realized that instituting a set time every day to pray together would help our children learn their prayers and instill the importance of living their faith on a daily basis.
 As our parish family prays together on Sundays, it only makes sense that our domestic church should keep the momentum going during the week.
-Now my children can’t remember a time before family prayers.
+Now my children can’t remember a time before we said prayers as a family.

 It was a gradual process that first included prayers at their bedside while they were still very young.
 Then about seven years ago, I discovered a children’s devotional book and immediately declared we were going to spend time every night before bed reading from it and praying.